Hui pan-nationalism: Panthay Rebellion

-The Republic of China
+Republic of China

 The establishment of the Republic of China in 1912 promoted the idea of nationality unity among all ethnic groups in China.
 President Sun Yat-Sen called for the “unification of China” and emphasised the equality among ethnic groups.
 This led to the establishment of the ‘Five Races under One Union’ or Five Official Nationalities, which encompassed the Hui's among other ethnic groups.
 This initially encompassed all Chinese Muslims and ethnic Hui (Turks) in the Xinjiang province.
 This document stated that China was composite of different yet politically equal groups.
 This state recognition of the Hui was a success to the efforts of Hui pan-nationalism.
 However, whilst Sun's recognition of the five Chinese nationalities, his ultimate goal was assimilationist; "Foreign observers say that Chinese are a sheet of loose sand.
 Why is this?
 It’s because the people as a whole care about the doctrines of the family and clan but not the state-nation.
 For Chinese, the unifying force of family and clan is very great indeed and many have been willing to sacrifice their families and lives to defend the clan.
 But there has never been a case of such a supreme sacrifice for the sake of the country.
 So the unifying force of the Chinese extends only to the clan, not as far as to the nation-state.”By involving the collective population, the Nationalists thought they could prevent the total dismemberment of the Chinese state.

 Within the national government, Chiang Kai-shek nationalist party were vehement in their denial of other Chinese nationalities; arguing that groups such as the Hui were merely a subvariety of the same minzu.
 The communists, which later established the People's Republic of China, would later regard Hui as a distinct nationality rather than a religious sub-division.